 Did you know that there are treasures to discover in your desert season as well?
 It’s not a season without purpose.
 There are riches that money can’t buy.
 The desert is full of treasures.
 Keep your eyes open.

-Faith Through trust our faith is deepened and by relying on God, whatever the trial, our trust becomes stronger when we trust in God.
-Abraham did not waver through unbelief regarding the promise of God, but was fully persuaded that God could do what he had promised.
+Through trust, our faith is deepened and by relying on God, whatever the trial, our trust becomes stronger when we trust in God.
+Abraham did not waver through unbelief regarding the promise of God but was fully persuaded that God could do what he had promised.

 The treasures we find are not to be hidden.
 The grace poured out to us is not to be hoarded.
-We honor God and love others by sharing the gifts with others.
+We honor God and show ourselves to be the disciples of Christ by our generous love.

 “Blessed be the God and Father of mercies and God of all comfort, who comforts us in all our affliction, so that we may be able to comfort those in any affliction, with the comfort with which we ourselves are comforted by God.”
 2 Corinthians 1:3-4